lxtGH/Tube-Link/docs/TRAIN_EVALUATION_MODELS.md

 You can download and inference for reproducing the results in our paper.

-Note that the model results on VIPSeg-VPS is a little higher than our paper reported.
+Note that the model results on VIPSeg-VPS is a little higher than our paper reported due to the updated codebase.